How to Compare Text and Highlight Differences in Excel (8 Quick Ways)

 The IF Function

-Method 4: Conditional Formatting with Formula
+Method 4 – Using Conditional Formatting with Formula

-⏩Select the data range B5:C12
+⏩Select the data range B5:C12.

 Conditional Formatting with Formula

-⏩ Press Use a formula to determine which cells to format from the Select a Rule Type box.
+⏩Select Use a formula to determine which cells to format from the Select a Rule Type box.

 =$B5<>$C5

-Then ‘Format Cells’ dialog box will appear.
+⏩Click Format.
+The ‘Format Cells’ dialog box will appear.

 Conditional Formatting with Formula